Review by the Medicare Appeals Council

 How to Request a Review by the Appeals Council

-The Appeals Council's decision will contain the information needed to file a request for review by a Federal District Court.
+If the Appeals Council's decision is unfavorable, the decision will contain the information needed to file a request for review by a Federal District Court.